NithinKonda/interpreter/README.md

 ## Overview

-This project is a simple interpreter for a programming language called **Monkey**, built using Go.
+This project is a simple interpreter for a programming language called **writing**, built using Go.
 The interpreter includes essential components such as a lexer, tokenizer, parser, and a REPL (Read-Eval-Print Loop) for interactive use.

 ## Features